Manusha-Nirmal-Perera/music-player/README.md

 ## Screenshot of the page

-Below is the preview of the music player
+Below is a preview of the music player

 ![Screenshot of the Todo app](./src/images/screenshot.png)